Mail Lists

 • If you want the export to contain information about a gift certificate, then you pick the 'gift certificate data' file (it might be called pass/GC data, depending on what your venue named this part of Theatre Manager).
 With that, you are also able to access patron, order, marketing data, and Pass/GC setup information because it is all connected to the record.

 • if you want the mail list to find patrons that came to events, you need to look at their tickets to know that they attended a show.
-You can think of this as looking at the ticket stubs.
+Think of this LIKE looking at the ticket stubs.
 Doing this means you get all related information such as the price, promotion, event, performance, venue, order, marketing data, patron and address that the ticket was mailed to.

 • If you wished to access the schedule for a volunteer (or personnel), you would access the 'Volunteer activity history for a patron'.
 This lets you see when you have scheduled them, along with the position, marketing data, patron and their address - all data that is automatically associated with each volunteer activity.